zhuoyp/TTD/README.md

-# The Trauma THOMPSON Dataset
+# Trauma THOMPSON Dataset

 ## How to Access the Dataset

 To ensure responsible use, access to the dataset is granted after agreeing to our terms of use.

-Fill out the Consent Form: Please complete the user consent form at the following [link](https://docs.google.com/forms/d/e/1FAIpQLSeWBzYkKBzAS5U1TwFMZDfauEgXvioega9-qtuXDbzJQ5glTQ/viewform?usp=dialog).
+Please complete the user consent form at the following [link](https://docs.google.com/forms/d/e/1FAIpQLSeWBzYkKBzAS5U1TwFMZDfauEgXvioega9-qtuXDbzJQ5glTQ/viewform?usp=dialog).

-Dataset Access Registration Form  (<- Replace with your actual Google Form link)

-Receive Access Links: Upon submission of the form, you will be automatically redirected to a page containing the download links for the dataset.
+Upon submission of the form, you will be automatically redirected to a page containing the download links for the dataset.

-Download the Data: The dataset is hosted on both Google Drive and Harvard Dataverse for reliable access.

-Google Drive: A private link will be provided after consent.

-Harvard Dataverse: For permanent and version-controlled access.

 ## 📦 Dataset Description